zimmertr/Ender-6-Klipper-Guide/README.md

 I have a BL Touch installed and am using the original touch screen housing, but have installed an aftermarket screen so that the latest version of Klipper can be used instead of [Desuuuu's outdated fork](https://github.com/Desuuuu/klipper).

+I install the Raspberry Pi inside the electronics compartment of the printer which greatly reduces wifi throughput.
+You may wish to install a wirelss USB adapter with an external antenna if this is a problem for you.
+I may extend this guide with instructions to accomplish that in the future.

 :warning: TODO: Photo of printer with Benchy

 <hr>